tardate/LittleArduinoProjects/BoldportClub/QSOPBreakout/SolarPendulum/README.md

 For this reason I also selected the very-low-forward-voltage 1N5819 as the diode.
 General purpose NPN and PNP transistors provide the switching (2N3904/2N3906).

+Note: if the pendulum is not swinging, gently hold the pendulum you should feel at least a weak pulse.
+If there's no pulse at all, take a closer look at the circuit to make sure it is built correctly, but also check that the voltage from the PVC is sufficient to at least overcome the forward voltage of the diode.

 ## Sizing the Pendulum

 The weight and arc of the pendulum are obviously important design factors as they influence the resonant frequency.